YotpoLtd/woocommerce-plugin-yotpo-reviews/woocommerce-yotpo/readme.txt

 * Create a minisite to increase your SEO with User Generated Content
 * Allow users to share their reviews on their social networks
 * Import pre-existing reviews
-* Fully customize your widget’s look and feel.
+* Fully customize your widget's look and feel.
-* Connect your business’s social pages to Yotpo, to automatically notify your followers of new reviews.
+* Connect your business's social pages to Yotpo, to automatically notify your followers of new reviews.
-* It’s free!
+* It's free!

 = Demos =